Infernio/MLib/README.md

 Finally, head back to the Scripts tab on your quest and edit the properties of the `MLib_Config` script again.
 Add all the aliases we just created to the `PageScripts` property.

 And that's it!
-You can now head down to the **MLib_Page Reference** section to see documentation on how to add options to the pages.
+You can now head down to the **[Adding content to the pages](#adding-content-to-the-pages)** section to see documentation on how to add options to the pages.

 ### Changing an existing MCM to use MLib
+Follow the steps outlined above - but instead of creating a new quest, just reuse your existing MCM quest by removing the existing MCM script and attaching the `MLib_Config` script.

+You can then, for the most part, just copy-paste parts of your MCM script into the page scripts.
+Have a look at the **[Adding content to the pages](#adding-content-to-the-pages)** section for more information on the page scripts and how they differ from a full MCM script.

+## Building a release
+_Note: This section details how to create an MLib release for the Nexus.
+There is no need to do this if you just want to use MLib for a project - follow the instructions in the **[Adding it to a project](#adding-it-to-a-project)** section instead._
+ - Install all requirements listed above.
+ - In `build.sh`, change the variable `SKYRIM_PATH` to point to your Skyrim installation.
+   - *Note: You may need to make further changes to variables here if you use a non-standard Skyrim installation.*
+ - Also in `build.sh`, change the variable `VERSION` to the version you want to build.
+ - Run `./build.sh`.
+You will need a bash interpreter for this, I recommend [Git Bash](https://git-scm.com/downloads).

+*Note: If you want to use [Atom](https://atom.io) for development, you will have to edit `.build-papyrus.yml` to match your setup.*

 ## License
 MLib is licensed under the [MIT License](LICENSE).